 We employ creative and effective learning methods that facilitates an independent and autonomous approach to learning, while providing a supportive but challenging learning environment, together with constructive evaluation and feedback about student performance.
 This is achieved within a supportive environment, which encourages reflection and sharing of knowledge and experiences as a basis for personal and professional growth, along with use of the humanistic and adult learning theories that promote valuing and respect for others, relevance of learning and recognition of emotional aspects of learning.

-Students will be able to engage in a range of learning and teaching methods, in a way that suits each student’s Speech and Hearing Sciences Communication is at the core of human society and without it people are excluded from education, employment and social interaction.
-Speech and language therapists, audiologists and British Sign Language (BSL) interpreters all support people to communicate more effectively so that they can engage fully in society individual learning style.
+Students will be able to engage in a range of learning and teaching methods, in a way that suits each student.
 Assessment is an integral part of the learning process and is designed to encourage an analytical and reflective approach to practice, which draws on a deep understanding of theoretical principles and critical evaluation of available evidence.
 The emphasis is on active learning approaches that encourage deep learning.

 These may include: